Winning hearts and minds with Learning Pool Automation – the learning campaign builder

-In my last blog, I talked about using Stream Automation to deliver your learning in the perfect context.
+In my last blog, I talked about using Learning Pool Automation to deliver your learning in the perfect context.
 A key part of context is the learner’s attitude.
-I recently used Stream Automation to design a learning campaign about single-use plastics and the learner’s attitude was a key consideration for me.
+I recently used Learning Pool Automation to design a learning campaign about single-use plastics and the learner’s attitude was a key consideration for me.

 Tailoring content based on attitude